codingMustache/codingMustache/README.md

 ## Joke of the Day

-*Reversing the car* "Ah, this takes me back"
+Where did you learn to make ice cream?
+Sunday school.

 ## Daily Trivia

-Who is the original author of the realtime physics engine called PhysX?
+Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
- 1. NovodeX
+ 1. Amazon
- 2. AMD
+ 2. Shopify
- 3. Nvidia
+ 3. Overstock
- 4. Ageia
+ 4. eBay

 <details>
   <summary>Answer</summary>
-  NovodeX
+  Amazon
 </details>